Is Rick Tew’s Ninja Gym Koh Samui Worth It for Kids?

 Also good to know: there’s a small game room on the side with board games, table soccer, Xbox video games, and some LEGO.

-Why Ninja Training Can Be Really Good for Kids
+Why Is Ninja Training Good for Kids?

 It’s not just a way to burn energy on a hot summer day (though honestly, it’s great for that too).
 All the jumping, rolling, and climbing actually have a lot of benefits: